-Outside Areas and Boundaries Repair Category 2
+Outside Areas and Boundaries Repair Category 2 Notes The boundaries appear reasonably well defined and are in adequate condition.
+Regular maintenance will be required.

-Notes The garden areas are largely unkempt.
-The rear boundary fence require to be reinstated.
 You should verify with your conveyancer the extent of the boundaries attaching to the property.
+Rot was noted to a localised section of the timber decking.